 Do Not Allow Fear

-We’ve heard this before but it is good to remember –“Courage is not the absence of fear but the ability to overcome it.” [tweet this]
+We’ve heard this before but it is good to remember –

 The first thing that comes with pressure is overt fear.
 Our mind does wonderfully, during times of pressure, in doing what it does best called imagination.
 We imagine the worst.
 We imagine the scariest.